makersacademy/ruby-coding-challenge/lib/approach.md

 Use if statement to assess whether character at index 0 (first letter) is a vowel <br />
 If this is true, add the array element to a new array. <br />
 If it is false, do not add to new array <br />
-Print new array <br />
-Test with different array elements in argument <br />

 ----------